 - Select the GeoJSON file you downloaded.
 Click Confirm, then click Create.

 - Once your file has completed uploading, click Start editing.
-The dataset editor automatically opens, and the data is displayed on a dark base map to help visualize the features.
+The dataset editor automatically opens, and the data is displayed on a light base map to help visualize the features.

 You can edit both dataset features and properties in the dataset editor: